leoEspin/training-k8s-intro/README.md

 Open http://localhost:8000 in your web browser.

 ### Build and run another container
-In a separate window, make a simple change to the `/hello` endpoint in `serve.py`, build, and run another container:
+In a separate window, make a simple change to the `hello` request handler in `serve.py`, build, and run another container:
 ```sh
 docker build -t my-joker-app:2 .
 docker run -p 8001:80 my-joker-app:2